 The gameplay in Pikmin 3 will serve as an evolution of the previous two entries.
 The game's central premise is identical to previous Pikmin games; moving through environments and using an army of intelligent creatures called Pikmin to carry objects around, defeat enemies, break down walls and perform other tasks.
-Unlike in previous games the inclusion of four leader characters will mean that for the first time tasks will be able to be divided between four different groups of Pikmin.
-The new Wii U GamePad will also expand the game's features and will display the map so that players may move around the world more easily, and display the status of the four leaders.
+Unlike in previous games the inclusion of three leader characters will mean that for the first time tasks will be able to be divided between three different groups of Pikmin.
+The new Wii U GamePad will also expand the game's features and will display the map so that players may move around the world more easily, and display the status of the three leaders.

 It has so far been revealed that the red, blue, yellow, white and purple Pikmin from previous games will return.
 There will also be a new species of Pikmin, the rock Pikmin, who can be used to break down objects too hard for other Pikmin to smash through.
 Some media outlets have also reported sightings of new pink, flying Pikmin.

 Pikmin 3 features two main multiplayer modes, one of which can also be played solo.
 Both modes are local-only and support splitscreen play on the TV.
 Two-Screen Multiplayer utilizing the GamePad is not supported.

 The old challenge mode is called Mission Mode in Pikmin 3 and consists of three game types that can be played solo or cooperatively via splitscreen: Gather the Fruit, Battle Enemies and Defeat Bosses.